jspecify/jspecify-reference-checker/README.md

 ## Usage

 Again, this is not ready for general use.
-But for those in our group who are looking to try it out:
+But for those in our group who are looking to try it out, here are some instructions, *which will probably fail* and need to be worked around as described later in this section:

 ```
 # Build the checker: